maximilianofried/mlops_pipeline/README.md

 ## Demo Streamlit App

- If you want to run this Streamlit app in your local system, you can run the following command:-
+ To run this Streamlit app on your local system, execute the following command:

 ```bash
 streamlit run streamlit_app.py